Our collections support the vision and mission of St. Catherine University.

 Decisions about what items to select and preserve in Library collections are guided by several key documents.
 Materials are selected according to the collection development goals, general criteria, and subject-specific guidelines set forth in our Library Collection Development Policy.
 Additionally, the St. Catherine Library subscribes to the principles expressed in the American Library Association's Library Bill of Rights and Freedom to Read Statement.
 Further, the Libraries are guided by St. Catherine University’s commitment to the Church’s intellectual tradition and the open atmosphere of critical inquiry.
 These guide the Library’s important role in selecting and preserving items that represent a diversity of thought and opinion.

 A St. Catherine University community member may find an item owned by the Libraries that he or she considers controversial or objectionable.
 Concerns about controversial topics or objectionable items should be addressed with the St. Catherine University Library Director.
 If a St. Catherine University community member would like the Library to reconsider the inclusion of a specific item in the Library collection, a written request should be submitted to the Library Director, using the Reconsideration Request Form, which can be obtained from the Library Director.
-The Library Director, along with the Head of Technical Services and the appropriate Librarian Subject Selector(s) will consider the request for reconsideration.
+The Library Director, along with the Head of Collection Services and the appropriate Librarian Subject Selector(s) will consider the request for reconsideration.
 The Library Director will respond to the requester in writing.

 Policies approved March 9, 2012